8qVoid/8qVoid/README.md

 ## 🚀 About Me

-- 🔭 Currently working on my **personal website**
+- 🔭 Currently building my **personal website**
 - 🌱 Learning and experimenting with new technologies
 - 💡 Interested in creative coding projects
 - 📫 How to reach me: **moosec06@gmail.com**
 - ⚡ Fun fact: I'm here to learn and create cool stuff!